In a series of experiments conducted in the early 1900s, Ivan Pavlov showed that dogs could be conditioned to salivate every time they heard a bell.

 Your daughter offers you a drawing and you can’t figure out what she’s drawn, don’t say “nice!”

 Some studies have found that praising children without thought can have adverse consequences: according to Mueller & Dweck, false praise can affect children’s mindset and reduce their interest to take on challenges.
 Meyer has also found that children who receive false praise learn to associate praise with failure.
-A third study by Grusec has found that inappropriate praise can lead children to develop immunity to praise.
+A third study by Grusec says that inappropriate praise can lead children to develop immunity to praise.

-5) Reinforce immediately after the behaviour.
+5) Reinforce immediately after the behavior

 6) Vary your reinforcers.